-Australian writers’ festival boss resigns after Palestinian author axed
+Australian writers’ festival cancelled after Palestinian author axed

-Director of Adelaide Writers’ Week steps down amid wave of speaker withdrawals and board resignations.
+Adelaide Writers’ Week cancelled following wave of speaker withdrawals and board resignations.

-The director of a top writers’ festival in Australia has stepped down amid controversy over the cancellation of a scheduled appearance by a prominent Australian Palestinian activist and author.
+A top writers’ festival in Australia has been called off amid controversy over the cancellation of a scheduled appearance by a prominent Australian Palestinian activist and author.

-Louise Adler, the director of Adelaide Writers’ Week, said in an op-ed published on Tuesday that Randa Abdel-Fattah had been disinvited by the festival’s board despite her “strongest opposition”.
+The organisers of Adelaide Writers’ Week said on Tuesday that the event could no longer go ahead following a wave of speaker withdrawals and board resignations prompted by the removal of Randa Abdel-Fattah from the line-up.

 Recommended Storieslist of 4 items